These pecan sticky buns with frozen bread dough taste like they came straight from a bakery.

 - In a small saucepan over medium heat, combine the butter, brown sugar, milk, syrup, and salt.
 Stir constantly and let the mixture simmer for about a minute.
 Remove from heat and pour over chopped pecans.

 - Bake in a preheated 375°F oven for about 25-30 minutes or until golden brown.
-Remove from the oven and let the rolls cool for 5 minutes.
+Remove from the oven and let the buns cool for 5 minutes.

 - Using oven mitts, place a serving tray or baking pan on top of the casserole dish and carefully flip the casserole dish over letting the buns slide out onto the tray.
 Be careful as the topping will be hot.